erikjanwestendorp/Our.Umbraco.Community.StorageProviders.Google/README.md

 Contributions are welcome!
 If you encounter bugs, have feature requests, or want to improve the code, feel free to open an issue or submit a pull request.

 ## License
 This project is licensed under the MIT License.
-See the LICENSE file for more details.
+See the [LICENSE](LICENSE) file for more details.

+Acknowledgments
+This project is based on the [Umbraco.StorageProviders](https://github.com/umbraco/Umbraco.StorageProviders/) repository.
+Portions of the code were adapted under the MIT License.

 ## Support
 If you have questions or need assistance, please create an issue on the issue tracker.